DhayaaAnbajagane/Aarambam/README.md

 The method implemented in `Aarambam` was introduced in Anbajagane & Lee (2025a) and Anbajagane & Lee (2025b).
 See `Attribution` section below for the requested citations if you use this code.
 Happy simulating!

-(The first two letters of the logo are from the Tamil script.
-You can do a process of elimination using the English letters to guess what those letters' sounds are ;) )
+(The first two symbols of the logo are from the Tamil script.
+You can do a process of elimination using the English letters to guess what those symbols' sounds are ;) And thanks to [Emily Martsen](https://emartsen.github.io/) for advice on the logo design!)

 ## Environment
 The python part of the code has a few dependencies --- namely `numpy`, `scipy`, `tqdm`, `joblib`, `cython` and `threadpoolctl`.
 The last one is more non-standard but is very helpful in managing oversubscription.
 I promise it is easy to install!
 The C-level code has its own dependencies, I list them below in the Installation instructions.
 You can install all of these from conda-forge: